 It's a rare week that I don't see a blog post or article with the 3, 5, 7, or 10 things that a job seeker MUST or MUST NOT include on a resume.

-Life would be much easier if there were a universal solution to everyone's resume needs.
+Life would be much easier if there were a universal solution to everyone's IT resume needs.

 But, unfortunately, that's just not the case.

-Every career - especially every executive career - is different.
-Each candidate is unique, and the job of the technology executive resume (and the resume writer) is to determine the unique value proposition of each candidate, and build a resume package that clearly communicates - and is consistent with - that brand.
+Every career - especially every IT career - is different.
+Each candidate is unique, and the job of the IT resume (and the IT resume writer) is to determine the unique value proposition of each candidate, and build an IT resume package that clearly communicates - and is consistent with - that brand.

 Obviously, there are best practices in the resume industry - as there are in any industry.

 Let me take two examples from an article that was making the rounds on LinkedIn:

 "The home address.
 Who mails anymore?
 If you are concerned about relocation, just put a city, state and zip code."

 Sounds reasonable, doesn't it?
 The problem is that recruiters want to know location to be able to qualify candidates.
 Zip code gives some idea - but some zip codes can be extensive enough to impact a commute in a major metro.

 But there's no point for a recruiter to pitch an opportunity to an executive if that opportunity is going to lengthen a commute in DC, Houston, Atlanta, Chicago, NYC, LA.
 If there are legitimate concerns about security?
 Then you may want to omit the address.
 But there are times when including that address can mean the right call from the right recruiter about the right opportunity.